Resonant-Jones/Campaign-Runner/README.md

-# Codex Runner Friend Share
+# Codex Runner

-Private-alpha package for sharing the deterministic Codex Runner path with trusted friends.
+Private-alpha package for sharing the deterministic Codex Runner path.

 This repository is intentionally narrow: